wso2/docs-open-banking/en/docs/develop/custom-data-publishing.md

-WSO2 Open Banking Accelerator has by default enabled data publishing in API gateway and authentication components.
+WSO2 Open Banking Accelerator has enabled data publishing in API gateway and authentication components, by default.
 Additionally, you can publish any streams using a custom component.
 For example, in Dynamic Client Registration.

 Let's see how you can publish data using a custom component: